Newly formed NY Metro Chapter of the Star Legacy Foundation seeks prevention, research funding

 Each year, there are 2.6 million babies stillborn around the world, approximately 26,000 of those in the United States.
 It is 10 times more prevalent than Sudden Infant Death Syndrome (SIDS), and if included in causes of death, would rank 11th in the United States.
 However, as noted by prominent medical journals, stillbirth has not received attention relative to the scope of the problem.

 Public health experts have called stillbirth “one of the last taboos” and “one of the most shamefully neglected areas of public health.”
 Indeed, thousands of stillbirth families will report feeling that the death of their baby before birth was considered “not to count.”
 The lack of funding, interest, and urgency in investigating and preventing these deaths — and the all too often inadequate support given by health professionals and society to families who experience a stillbirth — reflect these truths.

 Affecting 1 in every 160 deliveries, according to the American College of Obstetricians and Gynecologists, stillbirth is one of the most common adverse pregnancy outcomes.
 Yet, it remains one of the most understudied and underfunded public health issues, even though, for example, there are twice as many stillbirths worldwide as deaths due to HIV/AIDS.

 Clearly, something needs to change.
 But change will never happen without increased funding for research and more open discussion about this tragic topic.
-The Eden Prairie, Minnesota-based Star Legacy Foundation is a 501(c)(3) non-profit organization dedicated to stillbirth research and education, and is on a mission to increase awareness, support research, promote education, and encourage advocacy and family support regarding stillbirth.
+The Star Legacy Foundation, based in Eden Prairie, Minnesota, is a 501(c)(3) nonprofit organization dedicated to stillbirth research and education, and is on a mission to increase awareness, support research, promote education, and encourage advocacy and family support regarding stillbirth.